rohanfosse/methodologie-2023/fichiers/transcription-naomi-1.md

 </div>

 <div class=exemple_atelier>
-(Naomi) But then the NASA website goes on to say most of the leading scientific organizations worldwide have issued public statements endorsing this position.
+<span class="exemple_text">Naomi:</span> But then the NASA website goes on to say most of the leading scientific organizations worldwide have issued public statements endorsing this position.
 </div>

 <div class="effet_atelier">